Will Watsonville Community Hospital be saved?

 But even if the group raises enough money to acquire the hospital, it will still need more money to operate.

 Hall estimates it will cost $39-$40 million to acquire the hospital.
-Then, the group will need another $29 million — $18 million for operations and $11 million for employee liabilities — just to make the hospital functional through the end of 2022.
+Then, the group will need another $29 million – $18 million for operations and $11 million for employee liabilities – to make the hospital functional.
+And that is just through the end of 2022.

 By the end of 2026, she says, the group hopes the hospital will be credit-worthy.